kevinjosethomas/kevinjosethomas/README.md

-# Hello!
-I'm TrustedMercury 👋
+# Hi, I'm TrustedMercury 👋
-#### I'm a 13 y/o developer, student and an aspiring tech entrepreneur.
+#### I'm a 13 y/o student, developer and an aspiring tech entrepreneur.

+**I am currently working on** a [discord bot listing website](https://disbots.gg) to help new developers share and grow their product as I learn web development jargon and practice necessary business fundamentals.

+**I'm well versed in** Python, JavaScript, HTML and CSS with over a year of experience in the development world (which happens to be very less).
+I'm learning how to make fast and efficient functional software (especially web applications and python packages) with exceptional UI and UX.

+**I'm planning on** participating in developer related events and hackathons to gain more tech knowledge and also get some awards to spice up my portfolio.
+I'm looking for beneficial opportunities that can help me in the future.

 ---